WeblateOrg/weblate/docs/admin/upgrade.rst

 * ``/media/`` path is no longer used
 * ``/static/`` path now holds both admin and Weblate static files

+There is now also additional dependency - ``django_compressor``, please install it prior to upgrading.

 .. _django-17:

 Upgrading to Django 1.7